 How many vehicles can I bring?
 Campers are allowed to bring vehicles and equipment that fit on their designated site.
 Many parks have hardened areas that clearly define each site.
 Where site boundaries are less defined, please check with park staff.
 Expect to pay the daily parking fee for any more than two vehicles.
 If vehicles or trailers will not fit on the site, they may be parked in overflow areas.
 Park staffers are the final arbiter of whether the equipment actually fits on the site.
 Campers are allowed to have guests, however they must pay the parking fee and park vehicles in official parking areas.

 Where can I set up on my site?
 Some parks have designated camping areas within a border.
 All belongings must be contained within that area.
 Please confine tents to designated tent pads.
 If you are unsure as to whether your equipment will fit, please call your park.
 On those sites without a bordered area, equipment should be within the site and not overflowing onto neighboring sites.

 What is the maximum number of nights I can stay?
-Campsite, cabin and lodge rentals are limited to 14 consecutive nights in a 30-day period in any one park.
+Campsite, cabin and lodge rentals are limited to 14 nights in a 30-day period in any one park.